 |Dr Paula Buttery|

-Paula is the coordinator of the Linguistics Tripos; a Lecturer in Computational Linguistics at the Department of Theoretical and Applied Linguistics; an associated researcher in the Natural Language and Information Processing Group at the Cambridge Computer Laboratory; and a fellow of Gonville and Caius College, University of Cambridge.
+Paula is the coordinator of the Linguistics Tripos; a Senior Lecturer in Computational Linguistics at the Department of Theoretical and Applied Linguistics; an associated researcher in the Natural Language and Information Processing Group at the Cambridge Computer Laboratory; and a fellow of Gonville and Caius College, University of Cambridge.
 Recently she has also worked as an Information Extraction and Data Mining Engineer at the European BioInformatics Institute, part of the European Molecular Biological Laboratory.

 My curriculum vitae [pdf]